 1. Optimal Speed

-PHP 7 is up to twice as fast as any previous PHP version and requires less servers to deliver your website to the same amount of site visitors.
+PHP 7 is up to twice as fast as any previous PHP version and requires fewer servers to deliver your website to the same number of site visitors.
 In fact, benchmark testing shows that PHP 5.6 executes one WordPress request in just under 100M CPU instructions, while PHP 7 does the same using 25M CPU instructions.

 Free PHP Speed eBook

 The 12-Step Checklist to

 Achieve Loading Times Under 1 Second

 With the implementation of type declarations, PHP no longer automatically sets variables.
 By allowing you to assign data types to variables, you ensure perfect outcomes (as opposed to the possible errors PHP may create by automatically setting variables for you).
 In addition, this makes your code much easier to read.
 This is especially helpful for web developers building websites from scratch.